elegant-scipy/elegant-scipy/markdown/ch3.markdown

 ## Putting it all together: mean color segmentation

-Now, we can use it to segment the tiger in the image above:
+Now, we can use everything we've learned to segment the tiger in the image above:

 ```python
 g = build_rag(seg, tiger)